platformsh/platformsh-docs/src/tutorials/third-party.md

-# Platform.sh Third-Party Resources
+---
+title: "Platform.sh Third-Party Resources"
+weight: 4

+sidebarTitle: "Third-party resources"
+description: |
   This is a Big List of known third party resources for Platform.sh.
 These resources are not vetted by Platform.sh, but may be useful for people working with the platform.
+---

 ## Blogs